civican/legisinfo/42-1/bills/C-15/bill_text.md

   **(11)** The portion of subsection 39.15(7.2) of the Act before paragraph (a) is replaced by the following:

-    **(7.2)** **Subject to subsection (7.21)**, the Corporation may assign to a bridge institution **or a third party** eligible financial contracts — including any claim under such contracts — that are between a federal member institution and an entity or any of the following entities **if** the Corporation assigns all of those eligible financial contracts to the bridge institution **or the third party**:
+    **(7.2)** Subject to subsection (7.21), the Corporation may assign to a bridge institution or a third party eligible financial contracts — including any claim under such contracts — that are between a federal member institution and an entity or any of the following entities if the Corporation assigns all of those eligible financial contracts to the bridge institution or the third party:

   **(12)** Subsection 39.15(7.3) of the Act is replaced by the following: